Calendar icon October 10, 2024

 • Windows: Open and close easily, locks work

-• Washer/dryer: Functional, no leaks
+• Washer/dryer: Functional, no leaks.
+No lint or debris in dryer.

 • Water heater: No visible damage, no leaks